 Low Boy is a type of furnace configuration in which the furnace is lower in height and occupies more floor space.

 The Minimum Efficiency Reporting Value is the standard comparison of the efficiency of an air filter.
-The MERV scale ranges from 1 (least efficient) to 16 (most efficient), and measures a filter’s ability remove particles from 3 to 10 microns in size.
+The MERV rating scale ranges from 1 (least efficient) to 16 (most efficient), and measures a filter’s ability to remove particles from 3 to 10 microns in size.

 A heating and cooling system comprised of products that have been certified to perform at promised comfort and efficiency levels when used together, and used according to design and engineering specifications.